Back to blog

 Polypropylene vs. Nylon putting green is a large debate among installers and contractors in the turf industry.
 Which putting green material is best for realistic golf gameplay?
 Which material provides a longer ball roll and a higher stimp rating?
 We'll dig into the physics, compare putting green materials, reveal popular misconceptions, and explain how to select the best putting green.
 Let's get to it!

-What if we told you that the type of plastic used in these materials doesn't necessarily have that much of an effect on the overall play surface?
-Most golfers are trying to achieve the highest stimp speed of a rolling ball to mimic the most realistic golf course.
-Let's begin with the physics of a long roll to see how we can get there.
+What if we told you that the type of plastic used in these materials doesn't necessarily have a significant effect on the overall play surface?
+Most golfers try to achieve the highest stimp speed of a rolling ball to mimic the most realistic golf course.
+Let's begin with the physics of a long roll to see how we can achieve this.

 The Physics of a Long roll